nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/authentication-and-user-management/authentication-and-user-management-tutorials/how-to-implement-local-groups-or-roles-using-computed-groups.md

 {{/panel}}
 {{/callout}}

 The Nuxeo security system gives you all the tools you need to define security from giving a simple right to a specific user on a document to defining complex use cases.
 You can basically play with ACLs, granting and denying permissions to users and groups.
-Groups in Nuxeo are defined by users part of the "powerusers" or "administrators" groups, in the [Admin Center]({{page space='userdoc' page='managing-users-and-groups'}}).
+Groups in Nuxeo are defined by users part of the "powerusers" or "administrators" groups, in the [Administration menu]({{page version='' space='userdoc' page='administration'}}).
 But it is also possible to define another category of groups, whose content definition is not "manual": the _computed groups_.

 Computed groups let you define a list of groups to which users will be affected using Java code.
 There are multiple use cases where you will need this feature.
 Implementation will require Java development knowledge and if you are familiar with Nuxeo Core Development (CoreSession, DocumentModel, ...), it's better.